Transforming Cancer Care in Our Region

 “I could’ve gone anywhere, but I was confident in the program and chose to be treated at KU,” he said.

-The Hall Family Foundation and Sunderland Family Fund’s latest contribution is the newly established medical oncology professorship at KU Cancer Center.
+The Hall Family Foundation and Sunderland Family Fund’s latest contribution is the newly established medical oncology professorship at The University of Kansas Cancer Center.
 The professorship was created through a $1.3 million challenge grant from the Hall Family Foundation and met by a $650,000 donation from the Sunderland Family Fund.

 They chose to name the professorship the A. Drue Jennings Professorship in Medical Oncology to honor their longtime friend.
-The gift will support the salary, travel and associated costs for the professorship, which will be at KU Cancer Center and in the Department of Internal Medicine at the University of Kansas Medical Center.
+The gift will support the salary, travel and associated costs for the professorship, which will be at The University of Kansas Cancer Center and in the Department of Internal Medicine at the University of Kansas Medical Center.

 “You invest in people.
 And Dr. Jensen, the center’s director, was one of the best investments we have ever made.
 But we can’t stop there.
 We need to continue hiring the best talent,” Hall said.

-Sunderland and Jennings, with significant support from the Hall Family Foundation, helped KU Cancer Center obtain prestigious National Cancer Institute (NCI) designation in 2012.
-The professorship is another step forward in KU Cancer Center’s pursuit of NCI Comprehensive Cancer Center designation.
+Sunderland and Jennings, with significant support from the Hall Family Foundation, helped the cancer center obtain prestigious National Cancer Institute (NCI) designation in 2012.
+The professorship is another step forward in the cancer center's pursuit of NCI Comprehensive Cancer Center designation.